A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: The symmetry breaking long exact sequence

 We can generalize the magnetic field Hamiltonian above, which projects onto a highest weight vector, to one which projects onto a vector of weight $l$ (the magnetic quantum number).
 For each $l \in \{-s/2, -s/2+1, \ldots, s/2\}$, this Hamiltonian transforms in the adjoint of $SO(3)$.
 We find $l$ is encoded in the $SO(3)$-equivariant $S^2$ family as the charge of the unbroken $SO(2)$ at any fixed value.
 This family thus represents $l \in \Omega^2_{SO(3),SO} = \bZ$ via the isomorphism

-where the latter represents the charge of the unbroken $SO(2)$ at a fixed value (see the discussion in Section \ref{subsecfamilyanomaly} about transitive group actions, just before the examples, and also Remark \ref{rem:G-transitive-on-sphere}).
+where the latter represents the charge of the unbroken $SO(2)$ at a fixed value (see the discussion in \cref{subsecfamilyanomaly} about transitive group actions).
 Indeed, it is known in this case that the Chern number of the resulting Berry connection is $2l$, which agrees with the index map above.

 We note that for representations $\rho$ of dimension greater than 3, since $\Omega^{2-k}_{G,s,\eta} = 0$ for all $k > 3$ and all $G$, $s$, $\eta$, if there is a projective representation, there is no Berry phase that can match this anomaly by ${\rm Def}_\rho$.
 Since the image of ${\rm Def}_\rho = 0$ is the kernel of ${\rm Res}_\rho$, the residual family anomaly map is therefore \emph{injective}.
 In particular, the family is not uniformly gapped over $S(\rho)$.